-Five new Cal/OSHA regulations adopted in November 2020 were recently revised and adopted June 17, 2021.
-The regulations are designed to help protect employees from COVID-19 at work.
+Five new COVID-19 regulations adopted by Cal/OSHA in November, 2020 were recently revised and those revisions were adopted on June 17, 2021.
+The regulations are designed to help you protect your employees from exposure to COVID-19.
 They apply to every California business, except for:

 - Places of employment with one employee who does not have contact with other persons